 Have you ever heard someone on TV saying that a politician or policymaker was being “too hawkish” or “too dovish”?
-Maybe you know that means something about their views on the money supply, banking, and inflation, but it’s all a bit hazy?
+Maybe you know that means something about their views on the money supply, banking, and inflation, but it’s all hazy?
 If so, this article is for you.

 First, we’ll define what it means for an official to be “a hawk” or “a dove” in the financial world.
-Then we’ll look at how to remember the difference between hawkish and dovish policy, where those terms came from, and how hawkish or dovish policies tend to affect things.
+Then we’ll look at how to remember the difference between hawkish and dovish policy, where those terms came from, and how hawkish or dovish policies affect things.
 We’ll wrap up by looking at some trading strategies for each situation.

 What Is the Difference Between Hawks and Doves?

 Hawks, also known as “Inflation Hawks”, are usually monetary policy advisors in government or the banking industry who advocate higher interest rates to protect our economy from inflation and increase price stability.

 Doves, also known as “Inflation Doves”, are usually monetary policy advisors in government or the banking industry who advocate lower interest rates to stimulate our economy and increase employment rates.

 The same person can be hawkish and dovish in different situations or times.
 They may be called a ” centrist ” if they are always in the middle between the hawks and the doves, they may be called a “centrist”.

 Here is a silly but effective way to remember the difference between hawkish and dovish monetary policy: